Case Study: Managing DBS renewals

 For this next step, you'll need to refer to your existing DBS records, as you'll need a list of the current DBS checks you have and the date of the last disclosure.

 In this case study, we're going to create two Flows.
 We'll begin with a simple Flow into which we'll add all the people who have a current DBS check - based on the renewal frequency determined by your Safeguarding policy - and then we'll set each person's renewal date in that Flow based on when their current DBS expires and when it needs renewing.
-ChurchSuite will use the Flow "due date" to trigger the automatic reminder notifications to the Flow's overseer when their next DBS renewal becomes due.
+ChurchSuite will use the Flow "due date" to trigger automatic reminder notifications to the Flow's overseer when their next DBS renewal becomes due.

 Click to see a larger version

 If you're unfamiliar with Flows, do take a look at ChurchSuite's Flows support article.
 Essentially, Flows are a feature designed to help break down repetitive tasks into defined stages of a process.
 Each Stage has Actions that can be optionally performed.
-Helpfully, Flow stages can be delegated to different Users who can in turn receive the reminder notifications when their assigned tasks become due (example below).
-Administration teams often have lots of repetitive contact-management tasks, like Discipleship Year Applications, Newcomer Integration, Team Member Vetting, Small Group Assignment, and Newcomer Meal Invitations/Planning - Flows can help you keep all these different contact-management tasks organised!
+Helpfully, Flow stages can be delegated to different Users who can, in turn, receive the reminder notifications when their assigned tasks become due (example below).
+Administration teams often have lots of repetitive contact-management tasks, like Discipleship Year Applications, Newcomer Integration, Team Member Vetting, Small Group Assignment and Newcomer Meal Invitations/Planning - Flows can help you keep all these different contact-management tasks organised!

 While you may wish to be more elaborate with the design of your Flow, a perfectly adequate "DBS Awaiting Renewal" Flow could look like this - a single Stage...